 That is until now.
-Mike Turzai, the Pennsylvania House Majority Leader, may be the first Republican to publicly admit that Democrats have been right about voter purges all along.
+Mike Turzai, the Pennsylvania House Majority Leader, that Democrats have been right about voter purges all along.
 See for yourself:

 You heard that right: Mike Turzai says voter purges are going to help Mitt Romney win the state, and, therefore, the election.
 Surprising?
 Not really.
 Voter purges have never made much sense from a factual basis; now we know that some, if not all voter purges are based in ideology, not reality.
 And if these purges are ideologically driven, then what we’re seeing isn’t the evening out of the voter pool to get rid of fraud, but the theft of the elections by an idea with a false premise.

 The damage that these purges do to the electorate will have a lasting impact on the nation.
 Republicans believe this is for the best, but they haven’t been a party independent of corporate interests in decades (the Democrats aren’t far behind).
 What purging will do is affect who gets elected, and how our country will be able to move forward.
 Even if Democrats can stop the purges, it may be too late to change the voter pool for the 2012 election back to what it should be.
 Obama could still win the election, but much can change between now and November.